iriza99/RepoWorkflow/README.md

 # RepoWorkflow
-Repo used for Data Lyfe Cycle practise
+Repo used for Data Lyfe Cycle practise.
+It contains codes for analysis in R and in Python.